unum-cloud/ustore/assets/docs/page-install.md

 ```

 This will only produce 1 library for each embedded backend.
-Building Flight API and REST API may require [additional steps](#partial).
+Building Flight API and REST API may require [additional steps](#partial--customized-builds).

 ### Adding UKV to Your CMake Project

-Assuming CMake is the least straigthforward build tool in history, there is a pretty short exampl of you can link UKV to your CMake project.
+Assuming CMake is the least straightforward build tool in history, there is a pretty short example of you can link UKV to your CMake project.

 ```cmake
 cmake_minimum_required(VERSION 3.11)